snolte26/minecraftSaveBackUper/README.md

 5/16/2021:
-fixed crashing issue when creating saveDirectory.txt, added looping for multiple worlds, added option to back up all worlds at once
+fixed crashing issue when creating saveDirectory.txt, added looping for multiple worlds, added option to back up all worlds at once, users now input world index number rather than name
 `